Qwen vs. Gemma Integration with Whisper: A Comparative Study in Multilingual SpeechLLM Systems: Introduction

 To address the unique challenges of speech, recent efforts have focused on extending LLMs with speech understanding capabilities through multimodal architectures.
 These systems typically consist of a speech encoder, a projector module to align modalities, and a language model for decoding.
 Notable approaches include compressing speech representations temporally, incorporating modality alignment mechanisms, and partially fine-tuning LLMs to adapt to spoken input \cite{ma2024embarrassingly}.
 Despite such advances, the design of effective LLM-based speech models remains non-trivial, particularly when confronted with real-world conversational speech—characterized by disfluencies, speaker overlaps, and diverse turn-taking styles.
 Furthermore, the lack of extensive multilingual conversational corpora further complicates generalization and robustness.

 In our submission to the MLC-SLM Challenge\footnote{https://www.nexdata.ai/competition/mlc-slm}, we propose a streamlined and effective system architecture that harnesses the strengths of pretrained models with minimal task-specific engineering.
 Our system utilizes OpenAI’s Whisper model \cite{radford2023robust} as the speech encoder due to its strong generalization capabilities and robustness to multilingual input.
 For the language modeling component, we explore both Qwen2.5 \cite{team2024qwen2} and Gemma3 \cite{team2025gemma}.
 A lightweight linear projector module is trained to bridge the speech and language modalities.
-Through this simple yet effective setup, we demonstrate competitive performance in multilingual conversational speech modeling, highlighting the strength of modular design and pre-trained components over heavily customized architectures.
+Through this simple yet effective setup, we demonstrate competitive performance in multilingual conversational speech modeling, highlighting the strength of modular design and pre-trained components over heavily customized architectures\footnote{Implementations at: https://github.com/tuanio/i2r-speechllm-mlc-slm}.